KennethEnevoldsen/tomsup/README.md

+# tomsup 👍
-# tomsup: Theory of Mind Simulation using Python
+## Theory of Mind Simulation using Python

 A Python Package for Agent Based simulations.

 <!--  # NOT RENDERED